turingschool/career-development-curriculum/optional_sessions/telling_your_story_high_school_version.md

 ### Whole Group Share-Out
 Solicit students who want to share anything about either their life maps or their character portraits.
 Guiding questions:

-* How do you think your background influences your future?
+* How do you think your background drives you towards your future?
+* What are you proud of in your backstory?
 * When you think about yourself as a character, what makes you someone that others want to root for?

 ### Activity: Write your story (5 mins)